rhodyprog4ds/BrownFall25/resources/glossary.md

 shape
 :  of a dataframe, or matrix is the number of rows and columns.

+side effect
+:  an action that occurs in a function (like printing or writing a file) other than it returning a vlaue

 slice
 :  a subset of an iterable item based on the start, stop, and step